ADecode-win/Covid_code/README.md

 ## Overview
 This application provides an interactive and user-friendly platform for visualizing COVID-19 case data across European countries throughout the year 2020.
-Designed with simplicity and ease of use, it offers tools to analyze pandemic trends over time.
+Designed with simplicity and ease of use, it offers tool to analyze pandemic trends over time.

 The repository consists of static files: